 Directions to campus by plane, train, and automobile and the campus map are both online.
 NYUSPS High School Academy courses are held at the NYUSPS Building on 7 East 12th Street, which is located between 5th and 6th Avenues.
-Students who choose to live on campus will be staying at Founders Hall just blocks away from class on 12th Street between 3rd and 4th Avenues.
+Students who choose to live on campus will be staying at Palladium Hall just blocks away from class on 14th Street between 3rd and Irving Pl.

 Students may sign-up to use NYU Bike Share, free daily bike rentals that allow you to get from place to place quickly and easily, and see the city streets from a whole new perspective.
 Information is available online.